+- If the trust is required by the terms of the trust instrument to be divided immediately upon the death of the employee into separate trusts for each beneficiary, the payout rules "shall be applied separately with respect to the portion of the employee's interest that is payable to" any disabled or chronically ill EDB. § 401(a)(9)(H)(iv)(I), (v).
 NOTE: The statute does not grant any such "grace" to other trusts to be divided immediately into separate trusts upon the participant's death, even if following such division one of the separate trusts is solely for the benefit of the participant's surviving spouse, minor child, or less-than-10-years-younger beneficiary.
-Could the IRS extend this SECURE-granted grace to OTHER trusts divided into separate subtrusts, by repealing Reg. § 1.401(a)(9)-4, A-5(c)?
-Since the A-5(c) rule was inserted into the 1982 final regulations without any notice or hearing, and since it was a 100% reversal of the IRS's prior ruling position, it's about time for that regulation to go.

-Also note: Apparently, the portion "payable to" the disabled/chronically ill EDB means the portion payable to either a conduit trust or a see-through accumulation trust for the sole life benefit of that EDB (see next paragraph).

-Accumulation (nonconduit) trust for the sole life benefit of the DCI/EDB:

-If under the terms of the trust [or subtrust created as provided in the preceding paragraphs] "(II) no individual (other than a eligible designated beneficiary described in subclause (III) or (IV) of subparagraph (E)(ii)) [i.e., a disabled or chronically ill individual] has any right to the employee's interest in the plan until the death of all such eligible designated beneficiaries with respect to the trust," then the life expectancy exception "shall apply to the distribution of the employee's interest and any beneficiary who is not such an [EDB] shall be treated as a beneficiary of the [EDB] upon the death of such" EDB. § 401(a)(9)(H)(iv)(II), (v).
+Could the IRS extend that grace by regulation, effectively repealing Reg. § 1.401(a)(9)-4, A-5(c)?
+Since that regulation was inserted into the final regulations without any notice or hearing, and since it was a 100% reversal of the IRS's prior ruling position, it's about time for that regulation to go.
+Also note: Apparently, the portion "payable to" the disabled/chronically ill EDB means the portion payable to either a conduit trust or a see-through accumulation trust for the sole life benefit of that EDB (see next bullet point). - If under the terms of the trust [or subtrust created as provided in the preceding paragraph] "(II) no individual (other than a eligible designated beneficiary described in subclause (III) or (IV) of subparagraph (E)(ii)) [i.e., a disabled or chronically ill individual] has any right to the employee's interest in the plan until the death of all such eligible designated beneficiaries with respect to the trust," then the life expectancy exception "shall apply to the distribution of the employee's interest and any beneficiary who is not such an [EDB] shall be treated as a beneficiary of the [EDB] upon the death of such" EDB. § 401(a)(9)(H)(iv)(II), (v).

-This exception, by its reference to "all such" EDBs, clearly contemplates a trust that benefits multiple disabled/chronically ill EDBs within a single trust or subtrust, though no other section of SECURE mentions the possibility of multiple EDBs within a single trust-see "What we don't know," below.
+This exception, by its reference to "all such" EDBs, clearly contemplates a trust that benefits multiple disabled/chronically ill EDBs within a single trust or subtrust.
+Strangely, no other section of SECURE mentions the possibility of multiple EDBs within a single trust-see "What we don't know," below.

 How is this treatment different than for other EDBs?
 For one thing, this special rule is saying the disabled or chronically ill EDB does not have to be the "sole" beneficiary of the trust-just the sole life beneficiary.
 Thus an accumulation trust for a disabled beneficiary, for example, could get the life expectancy payout treatment, even though (under the regulations) the disabled beneficiary is not considered the sole trust beneficiary.
-But whose life expectancy?
-Is it the life expectancy of the DCI/EDB?
-Or the life expectancy of the oldest trust beneficiary (e.g. a remainder beneficiary who is older than the DCI/EDB)?
-SECURE is not clear on this point.